-Infectious, toxic, and undefined etiologies may cause acute hepatitis.
-Clinical signs may appear suddenly with horses appearing lethargic, anorectic, and icteric.
+Acute hepatitis can have an infectious, toxic, or undefined cause.
+Clinical signs may appear suddenly, with horses appearing lethargic, anorectic, and icteric.
 Photosensitization, diarrhea, and clotting abnormalities also may be seen.
 Neurologic signs resulting from hepatic encephalopathy and/or hypoglycemia can be most severe in animals with acute fulminant liver disease.
-Signs of endotoxemia may be present, depending on the underlying etiology and the ability of the Kupffer's cells to remove endotoxin from the systemic circulation.
-Increases in serum SDH and AST activities indicate acute hepatocellular injury.
-GGT is increased with cholestasis secondary to hepatocyte swelling.
-Cholestasis results in hyperbilirubinemia, with the direct (conjugated) fraction ranging from 15–35% of total in horses.
+Signs of endotoxemia may be present, depending on the underlying cause and the ability of the Kupffer cells to remove endotoxin from the systemic circulation.
+Increases in serum sorbitol dehydrogenase (SDH) and AST activities indicate acute hepatocellular injury.
+Serum γ-glutamyl transpeptidase or transferase (GGT) is increased with cholestasis secondary to hepatocyte swelling.
+Cholestasis results in hyperbilirubinemia, with the direct (conjugated) fraction ranging from 15%–35% of total in horses.
 Increased serum total bile acid concentration, decreased glucose and BUN concentrations, and prolonged coagulation times become evident as hepatic function progressively worsens.
 Anorexia can lead to hypokalemia.
-The CBC is variable because it may reflect an inflammatory response with a neutrophilia or endo-toxemia with a neutropenia, increased band neutrophils, and toxic changes.
+The CBC is variable, because it may reflect an inflammatory response with a neutrophilia or endotoxemia with a neutropenia, increased band neutrophils, and toxic changes.

 Idiopathic Acute Hepatic Disease

 (Theiler disease, Serum hepatitis, Postvaccinal hepatitis)

 Idiopathic acute hepatic disease (IAHD) is the most common cause of acute hepatitis in horses.
 It is primarily a disease of adult horses.

 Etiology and Epidemiology